Skip to main content

 State clearly whether you are launching partner-led, licensed, or through another model, and document the exact triggers that force re-evaluation, for example changes in jurisdictions, payout types, control over funds, or partner-role boundaries.
 Assign an owner and review cadence so those triggers are checked before launch and after material product changes.

 It depends on the exact facts and jurisdiction.
-In this source set, the anchor definition is that a money transmitter facilitates fund transfers between locations, including across international borders; it does not provide a blanket yes/no exemption rule.
+A money transmitter facilitates fund transfers between locations, including across international borders; there is no blanket yes/no exemption rule.

 Escalate when the legal basis is unclear for your specific product flow or jurisdiction.
-New York is the clearest example in this source set: DFS regulates virtual currency activity under 23 NYCRR Part 200 (issued in June 2015) and under limited purpose trust company provisions of New York Banking Law.
+New York is the clearest example: DFS regulates virtual currency activity under 23 NYCRR Part 200 (issued in June 2015) and under limited purpose trust company provisions of New York Banking Law.
 Also, avoid relying on the Ohio resource listed here for guidance content, because the captured page returned a 404.

 The sources here do not prescribe a fixed document packet.
 Keep a clear, reviewable record of your legal position, role boundaries, and operational controls so reviewers can test how decisions are made and logged.